inaciovasquez2020/vasquez-index/README.md

 Vasquez Index — Canonical Registry Dashboard
-This repository serves as the central backbone for the registry pages hosted at:
+This repository backs the registry pages at:

 Main Registry

 Dashboard

-Purpose: To provide a single, authoritative registry of enabled repositories, stable version references, and reproducibility links for the Vasquez research ecosystem.
+Purpose

-Enabled Repositories & DOIs
+To provide a single canonical registry of enabled repositories, stable references, and reproducibility links.

-The following repositories are currently indexed.
-Each DOI link points to a stable, citable version on Zenodo.
+Enabled Repositories and DOIs

 Repository	DOI Reference
 chronos-urf-rr	10.5281/zenodo.18403707